-You may read the diagnostic buffer of the CPU via the Siemens SIMATIC Manager.
-Besides of the standard entries in the diagnostic buffer, the VIPA CPUs support some additional specific entries in form of event-IDs.

-The current content of the diagnostics buffer is stored at the memory card by means of the CMD DIAGBUFF.
+- You may read the diagnostics buffer of the CPU via the Siemens SIMATIC Manager.
+Besides of the standard entries in the diagnostics buffer, the VIPA CPUs support some additional specific entries as Event-IDs. - To monitor the diagnostics entries you choose in the Siemens SIMATIC manager 'PLC → Module information'.
+Via the register "Diagnostics Buffer" you reach the diagnostics window. - The current content of the diagnostic buffer is stored at the memory card by means of the CMD DIAGBUF.